How To Frame Your Wedding Photos

 We also love wedding photos in The Half Wall Grid.
 The wall is large and dramatic, but the smaller photo size means you can easily mix and match shots from your wedding.
 Think ones of you with Mom and Dad, one with the wedding party, a few classic close-ups of you and your new spouse, and some of the wedding venue.
 It’s a tasteful, stress-free way to get the photos you love up on the wall.

 You can hang wedding photos anywhere, but we have a few favorite spots.
 The Half Wall Grid is great above a dining room table, couch, or bench.
 A single large wedding photo is great styled in your living room above a couch or hung at the end of a hallway.
 Instagram Minis are beautiful when hung or leaned next to a bed.
 They’re also great when stacked up for a mini gallery wall.

 For inspiration, check out some of our favorite ways Framebridge customers have styled wedding photos in their homes.

 Looking for more help and inspiration?
 Our expert designers are here for you.
-Contact us at email@example.com.
+Connect with us here.